Deferring your place

 If you would like to be considered for a different course at BU, please submit your request using our online form.

 We’ve already made you an offer and want you to be a part of our community, but we’ll need to review your application to assess your suitability for the new course.
 If we’re able to change your course, you’ll receive a new offer letter in your email inbox.
-This could take up to three days to process, so please be patient.
+This could take up to ten days to process, so please be patient.

 If the course has different entry requirements to the course you’ve been offered (for example, an interview or portfolio assessment), we’ll contact you to let you know.